PierreSenellart/provsql/doc/TODO/empty-group-aggregation.md

   The only clean win was `scalar_subquery` uc1 (`(SELECT count(*) FROM Q)` existence `0.875 → 1.0`), which is the uncorrelated aggregate-body decorrelation and could be fixed surgically there instead.
-A viable Phase 4 would need a *separate* "non-empty" token for the RV moment machinery and the nested-agg detector to condition on, decoupled from `provenance()` -- a larger redesign.
+A viable Phase 4 would need a *separate* "non-empty" token for the agg_token moment surface and the nested-agg detector to condition on, decoupled from `provenance()` -- a larger redesign.
   (`GROUP BY <constant>` is fine: positional `GROUP BY 1` keeps a non-NIL `groupClause`, so it is correctly grouped, not scalar.)
 - **Phase 5 -- retire `rewrite_uncorrelated_antijoin`**: once the cmp path is